 We follow a programme called PATHS@ and most of our Relationships education is delivered through this.
 The programme is a social-cognitive programme progressively covering the following social emotional learning skills in a developmentally appropriate way:

 develop specific strategies that promote reflective responses and mature thinking skills

 obtain information necessary for social understanding and pro-social behaviour

 increase their ability to generate creative alternative solutions to problems

-In addition, we have identified other curriculum areas where we can teach aspects of the PSHE education curriculum.
+We have identified other curriculum areas where we can teach aspects of the PSHE education curriculum.
 These include Science, Maths, P.E. and our cross curricular Big Pictures.
-Other aspects of the Relationships and Health education, not covered in these subjects, are covered using the Christopher Winter project lesson materials.

 To see our PHSEE Policy go to our Policy page by clicking here: